 Arguing With My Sibling Social Story

-This social story is created to help children understand and manage arguments with their siblings in a calm, respectful way.
-It gently reassures children that it’s normal to have disagreements with a brother or sister, but there are kinder, more helpful ways to work through them.
+This social story helps children learn how to handle arguments with their siblings in a calmer, more respectful way.
+It reassures them that disagreements with a brother or sister are completely normal, while showing that there are kinder ways to work through those tricky moments.

-The story explores everyday situations that might lead to conflict—like taking turns, sharing toys, or wanting different things.
-It helps children identify how they feel in the moment and introduces simple, effective strategies such as using kind words, asking for help, walking away, or finding a compromise.
+The story looks at everyday situations that can lead to conflict — like sharing toys, taking turns, or wanting different things.
+It encourages children to notice how they’re feeling and offers simple ideas they can try, such as using kind words, asking an adult for support, taking a short break, or finding a compromise.

 What’s Inside?